-The deliciously light and crisp white and rosé wines that were perfect for spring and summer may not cut it as fall and winter arrive.
-If you’re looking for richer flavors try Chardonel, Chambourcin and Norton.
-Chardonel is a white wine that is full of flavor and can be creamy and rich when aged on oak.
-Chambourcin is an earthy and often jammy red wine that is very food friendly and great for sipping this season.
+The crisp white and rosé wines that were perfect for spring and summer may not cut it as cooler weather prevails.
+If you’re looking for richer flavors, try Chardonel, Chambourcin and Norton.
+Chardonel is a white wine that is full of flavor and can be creamy and rich when aged in oak barrels.
+Chambourcin is an earthy and often jammy red wine that is very food friendly and great for sipping.
 Norton, Missouri’s official state grape, makes big and bold dry red wines.
-If you’re looking for something slightly sweeter, try Concord or look for semi-sweet red wine blends at local wineries.
+If you’re looking for something slightly sweeter, try Concord or semi-sweet red wine blends at local wineries.

 As the temperature drops, the light fare of summer gives way to heartier dishes such as chili, soups and casseroles.
 This guide can help you find the perfect pairing for delicious seasonal favorites.

 Take advantage of the fall harvest season and combine apple cider and wine.
 This Apple Cider Sangria recipe is easy, delicious and perfect for get-togethers and holiday celebrations.